Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 Prions are misfolded proteins that can cause some very serious diseases.
 Unfortunately, their formation and behaviour isn't completely understood.
 Researchers are trying to unlock the mysteries of these small but potentially deadly particles.

 The normal proteins in our body are essential molecules with complex, folded shapes.
 The shape of a protein enables it to do its job.
 If a protein is folded incorrectly or becomes unfolded it can no longer function.
-A prion (pronounced "preeon") is a misfolded protein with a special ability.
+A prion (often pronounced as "preeon") is a misfolded protein with a special ability.
 It can change other protein molecules into prions.
 These can then alter the shape of even more proteins in a chain reaction.

 Pathogens: Infectious Agents That Cause Disease